-There are gentle walking routes for those of you who would like an easy stroll and routes suitable with children or, there are the longer more strenuous hiking routes for the active walker.
+There are gentle walking trails for those of you who would like an easy stroll or have children in tow, and then there are the longer more strenuous hiking routes for the active walker.
 If you are thinking of heading out higher into the Alps or tackling something a little more challenging then it is always advisable to chat to the mountain guides in town who will be able to give you more advice or even take you on a trail.

 When heading off on a hike or walk it is always best to get as much information about the route as possible, head to the tourist office in town and check the weather forecast to make sure you are being as safe as possible.

 For all the useful emergency services numbers head to our emergency services page and save the numbers before embarking on your walk or hike in Courchevel.

 There are plenty of walks and hikes to choose from in Courchevel and the three valleys in both summer and winter.
 Enjoy the summer alpine meadows and lakes, and head into the Avals Valley or Vanoise National park to soak up the views.

 We have compiled a list of hiking routes, ranging from very gentle village walks, to walks where you can enjoy the more challenging mountain hiking trails.
 The paths are normally very well sign posted and well maintained so you can set off on a number of trails feeling safe.

 The Vanoise National Park stretches across much of the Tarentaise and Maurinenne valleys all the way to the Italian border, where it joins up with the Gran Paradiso National Park.
 It is in the Savoie department of France in the Rhone Alps region.
 The park consists of two zones; one central and one peripheral.
 The central zone is highly protected and maintains its impressive population of flora and fauna by imposing strict regulations on all park users.
 The peripheral zone contains 28 villages, in which the culture and lifestyle of the region is preserved.